 A common fear of terminally ill patients and their loved ones is that the patient will experience great suffering and pain.
 Many of us are more afraid of dying in pain than of death itself.

-with your loved ones about a plan for pain management and palliative care to control symptoms and discomfort.
+Start a conversation with your loved ones about a plan for pain management and palliative care to control symptoms and discomfort.

 Pain management options include: